Effective Teen Skin Care

 Using a toner in your daily skin care routine can help with removing excess oil from your skin’s surface, which will help to keep your skin appear clearer.
 After cleansing your skin, use a gentle toner to help remove any lingering excess oil.

 No matter how oily your skin feels, it needs to be moisturized.
 Moisturizing should be a part of your regular skin routine in both mornings and evenings.
-Look for a lightweight, non-comedogenic moisturizer to help hydrate your skin.
+Look for a lightweight, what-are-the-benefits-of-a-non-comedogenic-skin-moisturizer moisturizer to help hydrate your skin.
 Remember: it’s very important to use a product with SPF 15 or higher to help protect your skin from sun damage.
 Always protect your skin when you are outdoors.

 5. Clay Masks